 Copies of MSUSA’s audited financial statements will be provided upon request to any customer (as defined in FINRA Rule 2261).

 Company Status with Regulators

 MSUSA is a registered broker-dealer with the SEC and a member of the securities self-regulatory organization, FINRA.
-MSUSA also is registered as a futures commission merchant and a provisionally registered swap dealer with the CFTC and a member of the futures self-regulatory organization, the National Futures Association (“NFA”).
+MSUSA also is registered as a futures commission merchant with the CFTC and a member of the futures self-regulatory organization, the National Futures Association (“NFA”).
 As such, MSUSA is considered a “covered financial institution” for purposes of the US Bank Secrecy Act, as amended by the USA PATRIOT Act and is subject to its regulations as well as the rules and oversight of the federal regulatory authorities and self-regulatory organizations listed above.

 Anti-Money Laundering Program

 The policy of MSUSA is to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities.
 Money laundering is generally defined as engaging in acts designed to conceal or disguise the true origins of criminally derived proceeds so that the unlawful proceeds appear to have been derived from legitimate origins or constitute legitimate assets.
 The MSUSA Anti-Money Laundering (“AML”) Program has been designed to comply with legal and regulatory requirements, including FINRA Rule 3310 and NFA Compliance Rule 2-9, by:

 (a) including procedures that can be reasonably expected to detect and cause the reporting of suspicious transactions required under 31 U.S.C.
 5318(g) and the implementing regulations thereunder;